Obidiemekpo/dataacademy-labs/infra/README.md

 - Databricks Access Connector has Storage Blob Data Contributor access to the Storage Account

 Note:
-- SQL Server admin access needs to be configured manually through the Azure Portal or using a different approach.
+- SQL Server admin credentials are generated securely using a random password generator.
+- SQL connection string is automatically stored in Key Vault for secure access.
 - For ADLS Gen2 permissions, we assign roles at the Storage Account level rather than the filesystem level, as the filesystem ID is not a valid scope for role assignments.

 ## Configuration with terraform.tfvars